What is social media?

 In the case of Facebook, this has led to a long-held and widespread conspiracy theory that the company listens to conversations to serve tailored advertisements.
 No one has ever been able to find clear evidence that this is actually happening.
 Research has shown that a company like Facebook does not need to listen in to your conversations, because it has the capacity to track you in so many other ways: “Not only does the system know exactly where you are at every moment, it knows who your friends are, what they are interested in, and who you are spending time with.
 It can track you across all your devices, log call and text metadata on phones, and even watch you write something that you end up deleting and never actually send.”

 The massive and precise data amassed by advertisers and social-media companies about our preferences and opinions permit the practice of micro-targeting, that is, displaying targeted advertisements based on what you have recently purchased, searched for or liked.
 But just as online advertisers can target us with products, political parties can target us with more relevant or personalized messaging.
-Studies are currently trying to determine the extent to which political micro-targeting is a serious concern for the functioning of democratic elections.
+Studies have attempted to determine the extent to which political micro-targeting is a serious concern for the functioning of democratic elections.
 The question has also been raised by researchers and digital rights activists as to how micro-targeting may be interfering with our freedom of thought.

 Sometimes, however, a strong, real-time presence on social media can protect a prominent activist against threats by the government.
-A disappearance or arrest will be immediately noticed by followers or friends of a person who suddenly becomes silent on social media.
+A disappearance or arrest would be immediately noticed by followers or friends of a person who suddenly becomes silent on social media.

 The growing influence of social-media platforms has given many governments reasons to impose laws on online content.
 There is a surge in laws across the world regulating illegal and harmful content, such as incitement to terrorism or violence, false information, and hate speech.
-These laws often criminalize speech and contain punishments of jail terms or high fines for something like a retweet on Twitter.
-Even in countries where the rule of law is respected, legal approaches to regulating online content may be ineffective due to the many technical challenges of content moderation.
+These laws often criminalize speech and contain punishments of jail terms or high fines for something like a retweet on X. Even in countries where the rule of law is respected, legal approaches to regulating online content may be ineffective due to the many technical challenges of content moderation.
 There is also a risk of violating internet users’ freedom of expression by reinforcing imperfect and non-transparent moderation practices and over-deletion.
 Lastly, they constitute a challenge to social media companies to navigate between compliance with local laws and defending international human rights law.

 To understand the implications of social media information flows and choice of platforms used in your work, ask yourself these questions: